jfrog/artifactory-user-plugins/governance/approveDeny/README.md

 Artifactory Authenticate Entitlements User Plugin
 =================================================

+*Please Note:  This plugin is still in the PROTOTYPE phase.
+Please contact JFrog Support before using it.*

 This plugin authenticates client IP address and entitlements by injecting the approval of an external REST service into the authentication process using **altResponse**.